CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 # Strong Password#
 Millions of passwords were compiled into a dataset to discover the top 200 most often used passwords worldwide in 2021 by a password management service [NordPass](https://nordpass.com/most-common-passwords-list/).

+* Secure passwords are difficult for others to guess or for computers intended for this purpose to crack.
+* Password's cracking entails a computer doing a brute force attack on a large number of password combinations until it discovers the one that is your password.
+Passwords that are simple and widely used are easily cracked.

 ## Findings ##
 1. List of top 10 most common passwords globally are:
 * 123456